imanzabet/RAF-DCL/README.md

 ### Random Forest algorithm for Document Classification

-In this project, there are 3 python scripts as below including a dependencies python script:
+In this project, a whole pipeline from extracting text from original documents, preprocessing text documents, feature extraction, classification, and prediction has been proporsed:
 <br />
 In order to see how to call them in command line, use "--help" argument, as an example:
 <br />